Hope and a Future

 students are registered as homeless by McKinney ISD.
 This is the equivalent of the population of an entire elementary school.

 of the student population in McKinney ISD receives free or reduced lunch.

-is the minimum amount which a single mother living in Collin County needs to make in order to survive and provide for her family.
+an hour is the minimum amount which a single mother living in Collin County needs to make in order to survive and provide for her family.

 of single moms living in Collin County live below the poverty line, which means they make $21,000 or less annually.

 Our mission is to equip single mothers with financial independence and personal wholeness by addressing their physical, educational, emotional, and spiritual needs.

 At Shiloh Place, we create deep, intentional, relationships for sustained impact, as opposed to a temporary fix.
 For up to two years, our program focuses on and provides: